 To be granted access to pupil information, organisations must comply with strict terms and conditions covering the confidentiality and handling of the data, security arrangements and retention and use of the data.

 The National Client Caseload Information System (NCCIS)

 The Local Authority is required to provide information to the DfE to enable them to monitor the extent to which young people are meeting their duty to participate in education or training.
 We are required to hold the information we need in order to support young people to engage in education and training; to identify those who are not participating and to plan services that meet young people’s needs in our local Client Caseload Information system.
-For more information about the NCCIS you can visit :
+For more information about the NCCIS you can visit their website.